Onto-Med/gfo-light/README.md

 ⚠ GFO-light extends GFO-core (i.e., adopts all GFO-core axioms), which contains the core GFO entities and serves as a common basis for both GFO variants (light and full).
 For some use cases, it may be sufficient to use GFO-core alone as a kind of minimal top-level ontology.

-⚠ When developing a domain-specific ontology using GFO-light, please create your classes as subclasses of *Continuant*, *Attributive*, *Process*, *Situation* and *TimeEntity* (or their subclasses, the more specific the better).
-You can also create the desired object or data properties (if possible as subproperties of GFO-core or GFO-light properties).

 ![GFO-light](docs/images/gfo-light.svg)

 **Fig. 1.
 GFO-light overview** (The figure shows all categories and selected relations.
 The GFO-core categories are displayed as filled boxes.)